andreskarjus/cultural_advection_TartuCE/README.md

 }
 ```

-- If you make use of the customized plotting scripts, besides the obvious package citations, I'd appreciate a mention of the following repo: Karjus, Andres (2018). aRt of the Figure.
+- Finally, if you find the customized plotting scripts useful and adopt them for your own work, besides the obvious package citations, I'd appreciate a mention of the following repo: Karjus, Andres (2018). aRt of the Figure.
 GitHub repository, https://github.com/andreskarjus/artofthefigure. bib:
 ```
 @misc{karjus_artofthefigure_2018,
   author = {Karjus, Andres},